jvermeir/ShoppingList/log.md

 This file is a history of the experiments I've done and what I learned along the way.

+## 20220529

+Today I had to refactor my test code. the problem was that the tests are run in parallel and each tests starts by deleting all data from the database.
+This is a problem of running tests against a live server, of course, but since I have hardly any code at all except annotated methods, I thought it better to run this kind of integration level testing.
+To make the parallel test work I first tried to make the run sequentially by adding  `maxParallelForks = 1` to `tasks.withType<Test> { ... }`.
+Either this syntax is not correct or Gradle ignores the directive.
+To make my tests more robust
+I generate random UUIDs for test data.
+This makes each test run unique and leaves a lot of junk behind, but it is way more robust.

 ## 20220528

 After a long struggle with different date formats, I've ditched Kotlin date and used `java.time.LocalDate`, but not in test code.
 This decision makes handling dates in REST apis and